indrayanipitri/indrayanipitri/README.md

 I'm Pitri Indrayani .
 You can call me Pipit.

 - 🔭 I’m currently working on Yayasan Pendidikan Insan Istiqomah
-- 🌱 I’m currently learning ReactJs and VueJs
+- 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on Open Source Project
 - 💬 Ask me about Anything
 - 📫 How to reach me: indrayanipitri@gmail.com